AndressaSRodrigues/DEV009-burger-queen-api/README.md

 1. **Obtain an Access Token**:
    - Start by sending a `POST` request to the `/login` endpoint to obtain an access token.
 Provide your credentials (username and password) in the request body.
 Upon a successful login, the API will respond with an access token.

-   You can use these credentials to log in:
-   - As waiter:
-    email: waiter@bq.com, password: 123456
-   - As chef:
-    email: chef@bq.com, password: 123456

 2. **Set Authorization Header**:
    - Copy the access token received in the previous step.
    - In Postman, create a new request and go to the "Headers" tab.